 Lime zest and lime slices, to serve

-I use small 85ml metal moulds and the mix fills 6 of them.
+I use small 85ml metal moulds and the mix fills six of them.

 Place cream, milk, sugar, lime leaves and lime rind in a saucepan over medium heat.
-Cook, stirring, for 7 to 8 minutes.
+Cook, stirring, for seven to eight minutes.
 Do not allow it to boil or even simmer (just bring it close to a simmer).
 Keep a good eye on it and stir continually.
 Remove from heat.
 Add lime juice and gelatine (if using the leaf gelatine squeeze out excess water before adding it to the cream mix).
 Stir to combine.
-Set aside for 10 minutes to help flavours to develop.
+Set aside for ten minutes to help flavours to develop.

-After 10 minutes strain mixture through a sieve into a pouring jug and discard the solids.
+After ten minutes strain mixture through a sieve into a pouring jug and discard the solids.
 From the jug pour the mixture into prepared moulds and refrigerate overnight.

 Run a knife around the edge of each metal mould and dip base of each mould briefly in hot water.
 Turn each panna cotta out onto a serving plate.
 Top with a slice of lime and a sprinkle of lime zest and serve.

 *I think of one kaffir lime leaf as the entire leaf i.e. the double.
 I separate the two leaves from the stem, so in the end I have eight leaves.
 I wash the leaves then bunch them up and twist them to tear them, leaving them mostly intact.

 Do you like this recipe?
 Please share with family and friends and pin using the image below… thank you!

 I can vouch for how good these panacottas taste!
 Kxx